-During the breeding season, the female and pup are usually accompanied by a male which mates with the female when becomes fertile.
+During the breeding season, the female and pup are usually accompanied by a male which mates with the female when she becomes fertile.
 The male plays no part in bringing up the pup, and the group disbands once the pup is weaned.

 Diet and feeding

 Despite their name, these seals don’t eat crabs, they eat krill (Euphausia superba).
-Their name originates from the German word, 'Krebs', which covers other crustacea as well as crabs.
+Their name originates from the German word, ‘Krebs', which covers other crustacea as well as crabs.
 Since krill is a very abundant food source, there is a large population of these seals.
-Crabeater seals have specially adapted teeth with extra projections to gulp in seawater and strain it out from the krill.
+Crabeater seals have specially adapted teeth with extra projections to gulp in seawater and strain out the krill.

-They are capable of diving to depths of up to 250 m, but usually feed within the upper 20 m of the water column.
+They are capable of diving to depths of up to 250m, but usually feed within the upper 20 m of the water column.